-The Berlin-based online auction house Auctionata has completed the first half of the year 2015 with a growth of 195% (in GMV – Gross Merchandise Value) compared to the same period in 2014.
-Only two years after launching weekly livestream auctions, Auctionata is now Germany’s biggest auction house both in terms of revenue and size of staff.
-About 80% of the GMV was generated in the livestream auctions, while the online shop and private sales contributed the remaining percentage.
+German online auction house Auctionata has completed the first half of the year 2015 with a growth of 195% (in GMV – Gross Merchandise Value) compared to the same period in 2014.
+Only two years after launching weekly live-stream auctions, Auctionata is now Germany’s biggest auction house, both in terms of revenue and size of staff.
+About 80% of the GMV was generated via livestream auctions, while the online shop and private sales contributed the remaining percentage.

-Over the last six months, Auctionata has broadcasted 123 auctions in which live bidding can now also be done via an iPhone app.
-The livestream technology offers sellers a global reach and enables mobile access to numerous auctions in diverse categories for buyers from all over the world.
+Over the last six months, Auctionata has broadcasted 123 auctions, in which live bidding can now also be done via an iPhone app.
+The live-stream technology offers sellers global reach and enables mobile access to numerous auctions in diverse categories for buyers from all over the world.
 This unique customer experience has attracted more than 30,000 bidders from 140 countries.
 Moreover, the number of active customers has increased to 146,000.
 Sellers have consigned objects worth €74 million over the last six months.
-In June, the company also realized its first time ever positive EBITDA of €2.1 million due to occurring scaling effects.
+In June, the company also realised its first ever positive EBITDA of €2.1 million due to scaling effects.

-Dr. Christian Nagel, Partner at venture capital firm Earlybird: “By successfully meeting 21st century expectations of customers across the globe, Auctionata is on the right track to launch an IPO in 2016.”
+Dr. Christian Nagel, Partner at venture capital firm Earlybird, commented: “By successfully meeting 21st century expectations of customers across the globe, Auctionata is on the right track to launch an IPO in 2016.”